inveniosoftware/docs-invenio-rdm/docs/reference/rest_api_drafts_records.md

 _Introduced in v14_

-Container files are archive files (e.g., ZIP) whose internal structure InvenioRDM understands.
-For supported formats, two additional endpoints are available on a published record's files: one to list the archive's contents and one to download individual files or directories from within it.
+Container files are archive files (e.g., ZIP) that InvenioRDM understands.
+You can browse, preview, and extract individual files from archives without downloading the entire archive.
+This feature is particularly useful for large datasets organized in directory structures.

+For supported formats, two additional endpoints are available on a **published record's** files:
+- List the archive contents in a hierarchical tree structure
+- Download or preview individual files and directories from within the archive

+!!! note "Published records only"
+    Container file endpoints are available only for **published records**, not drafts.
+Use `/api/records/{id}/files/` (not `/draft/files/`).

+See the [ZIP and container files configuration guide](../operate/customize/file-uploads/zip-and-container-files.md) for setup instructions and supported formats.

-#### List the contents of a file
+#### List the contents of a container file

 `GET /api/records/{id}/files/{filename}/container`

+List all entries and directories inside a container file.
+Returns a hierarchical tree structure that can be used to navigate the archive contents.

 **Parameters**